-Australia’s best-selling electric car now offers more range in its two cheapest variants, for the same prices as before.
+Australia’s best-selling electric car now offers more range in its two cheapest variants.

 The 2022 Tesla Model 3 range opens with an unnamed base model, formerly known as the Standard Range Plus, with a range of 491km under the stricter WLTP test cycle from its LFP battery.